-Revisions to the National Oil and Hazardous Substances Pollution Contingency Plan; Subpart J Product Schedule Listing Requirements
+Revisions to the National Oil and Hazardous Substances Pollution Contingency Plan – Subpart J Monitoring Requirements

-In 1994 EPA revised the NCP in response to the passage of the Oil Pollution Act of 1990.
-The final rule established the current Subpart J regulatory requirements with respect to:
+In 1994, EPA revised the NCP in response to the passage of the Oil Pollution Act of 1990.
+The final rule amended Subpart J, establishing the current regulatory requirements with respect to:

 - authorization of use,